fabiand/instanceTypes/instanceTypes.md

 ## M Series

-The M Series provides resources for memory intensive applications.
+The M Series provides resources for memory intensive applications. *M* is the abbreviation of "Memory".

 ### Characteristics